 From the Lullaby Suite drawings

-FEELER is the first project to be announced under Asialink Arts’ July 2017 initiative, Global Project Space (GPS).
+I LET MY BODY FALL INTO A RHYTHM is the first project to be announced under Asialink Arts’ July 2017 initiative, Global Project Space (GPS).
 GPS is designed to reposition the organisation as a key innovator of curated projects, providing new opportunities for contemporary cultural engagement and development with the work to be presented in Japan, Melbourne and Sydney.

 The new work is expected to build on the artist’s recent successes at the Art Gallery of South Australia (Banksia Men, 2016 at the Adelaide Biennial of Australian Art) and the National Gallery of Australia (Nervous, 2017).
 These exhibitions combined discrete sculptural objects, installation and performance, and involved close collaboration with a composer, instrumentalists and singers.